phfaist/pylatexenc/js-transcrypt/README.md

 # Building a Javascript version of pylatexenc.latexnodes library via *transcrypt*

-You can use the fantastic [transcrypt](http://www.transcrypt.org/) tool ([also on github](https://github.com/QQuick/Transcrypt)) for converting parts of the pylatexenc code base into JavaScript to make a JavaScript-based parser for simple LaTeX code.
+You can use the fantastic [Transcrypt](http://www.transcrypt.org/) tool ([also on github](https://github.com/QQuick/Transcrypt)) for converting parts of the pylatexenc code base into JavaScript to make a JavaScript-based parser for simple LaTeX code.

 This procedure is very much still in alpha stage.
-Don't rely on it!
+Don't rely too much on it!

 To use commands listed here, make sure you installed the optional poetry extras "buildjslib":